Jimmy Carr: Stand-up comedy

 In October 2009, Carr received criticism from Sunday tabloid newspapers for a joke he made about British soldiers who had lost limbs in Iraq and Afghanistan, saying the UK would have a strong team in the London 2012 Paralympic Games.
 Carr defended his own joke as "totally acceptable" in an interview with The Guardian.
+He had met with staff and patients at the rehabilitation centre, Headley Court, in March 2009.

 Carr's sixth Live DVD, Jimmy Carr: Making People Laugh, was released on 8 November 2010.
 Carr's 2010–11 tour, entitled Laughter Therapy, started with a run at the Edinburgh Festival before touring the UK.

 Carr was criticised in November 2011 for a joke about the Variety Club's Sunshine coaches, which offer holidays for children with Down syndrome.
 The charity and Down Syndrome Education International condemned the joke.
 Carr defended himself by saying nothing should be off limits.

 A Guardian profile in 2012 said: "In terms of reach and earning power... one of the nation's most popular stand-up comedians... in his ability to pull in crowds which generate millions in tour and DVD sales..." and as "the undisputed king of deadpan one-liners...".

 Carr released the Jimmy Carr: Laughing and Joking DVD on 18 November 2013.

 In June 2019, Carr was criticised for the content of his touring show Terribly Funny.
 Among the controversial jokes were jokes about dwarves, fat women and female genital mutilation.
 Carr was also criticised by charity Little People UK (co-founded by actor Warwick Davis), accusing him of prejudice for an "offensive" abortion joke he made about people with dwarfism.

+On 17 April 2024, the Netflix recording of Carr's Terribly Funny 2.0 tour was released as Natural Born Killer.
+The one hour special attained a Top 10 spot in 29 countries.
+In the week 15–21 April 2024 Netflix listed the show as being 8th in the global Top 10 (in the category TV, English) with 2.3 million viewing hours.

+In September and October 2024, Carr joined Australian comedian Jim Jefferies for a number of joint gigs, slotted between dates for Jefferies's own tour, in Canada.
+Their shows were billed as The Charm Offensive Tour.